thetizzo/thetizzo.github.io/_posts/2018-01-02-building-an-online-resume-with-jekyll-and-pdfmake.md

 To do this you simply add a directory called `_data` to your Jekyll project, then add a file in this directory with the name of the data set you want to represent.
 In my case this file is called `resume.yml`.
 This can be referenced elsewhere in the project with `site.data.resume`.
 Jekyll supports JSON, CSV, or YAML formats for these data files.
 I used YAML because, for me, it's the most readable.

-At this point it was trivially easy to use this data to generate my resume because I could simply loop through the data to build various sections of my resume.
+At this point it was easy to use this data to generate my resume because I could simply loop through the data to build various sections of my resume.
 As an example, here is the code that builds the jobs section:

 ```html
 <!-- _includes/jobs_section.html -->